amritamaz/screenreading/notes.md

 + observing many more simple steps of the process for the purpose of documentation
 + trying harder to make simple things into hard things for ~*excitement
++ text analysis takes a long time! i should use a smaller corpus to start off